highras/rtm-client-sdk-unity/doc/Chat.md

 	First `Dictionary<long, int>` is the unread dictionary which key is the group id which has some unread messages, and value is the count of the unread messages;
 	Second `int` is the error code indicating the calling is successful or the failed reasons.

++ `Action<Dictionary<long, int>, Dictionary<long, long>, int> callback`

+	Callabck for async method.
+	First `Dictionary<long, int>` is the unread dictionary which key is the group id which has some unread messages, and value is the count of the unread messages;
+	Second `Dictionary<long, long>` is the last unread message timestamp dictionary which key is the group id which has some unread messages, and value is the timestamp in milliseconds of the latest unread message;
+	Thrid `int` is the error code indicating the calling is successful or the failed reasons.

 + `out Dictionary<long, int> unreadDictionary`

 	Unread dictionary which key is the group id which has some unread messages, and value is the count of the unread messages.

++ `out Dictionary<long, int> lastUnreadTimestampDictionary`

+	Last unread message timestamp dictionary which key is the group id which has some unread messages, and value is the timestamp in milliseconds of the latest unread message.

 + `HashSet<long> groupIds`